greatmomo/odin-facebook/README.md

 This is a facebook clone based on - https://www.theodinproject.com/lessons/ruby-on-rails-rails-final-project

 TODO:
-- mailer for welcome email
+- mailer for welcome email???
 - deploy to Heroku
 - add-on for real emails
 (optional)